Skip to main content

 • We put your mind at ease.
 It’s normal to have questions when transferring bank accounts.
 Each one of our banking representatives can expertly address your concerns, so you leave with peace of mind.

 • We’re there for our customers.
-If you’d like to reach us by phone or email, our Customer Service Center is open weekdays from 7am to 11pm (weekends and holidays 9am to 4pm) and available to answer your questions.
+If you’d like to reach us by phone or email, our Customer Service Center is open weekdays from 7am to 11pm (Saturdays and some holidays 9am to 4pm) and available to answer your questions.
 Call 1-866-792-4357 or email CustomerService@LocalFirstBank.com.

 • We’re a community bank.
 First Bank has served North Carolina since 1935 and is dedicated to the greater Asheville and Western Carolina community.
 We’re small enough to know you like a neighbor, but big enough to provide all the banking solutions national banks, credit unions, or other financial institutions can.
 The difference is our personal touch and commitment to Asheville citizens and their businesses.